A person adjusting a smart thermostat

 The energy price cap is the maximum amount energy suppliers can charge you for each unit of energy you use.
-It’s updated every three months by energy regulator Ofgem, to make sure that prices reflect changes in underlying energy costs as well as inflation.
+It’s updated every three months by energy regulator Ofgem, to make sure that prices reflect changes in underlying energy costs, as well as inflation.

 You can read more about the average UK energy bill, depending on the type of property you live in, here.
+Or take a look at what a 7% decrease could knock off the average annual energy bill below.

 Does the energy price cap affect me?

-The energy price cap is applied if you’re on a default energy, or standard variable, tariff.
+If you’re on a fixed tariff for your energy supply, there’ll be no change to how much you pay.
+The energy price cap is only applied if you’re on a default energy, or standard variable, tariff.
 This includes those who pay by direct debit, standard credit, prepayment meter, or who have an Economy 7 (E7) meter.

-Energy price cap by payment type: April to June 2024
+Energy price cap by payment type: July to September 2025

 Direct Debit Prepayment Standard Credit Economy 7*